rcon420/CS2-Server-Hosting-Tutorial/README.md

 ///

 by: oli for new alliedmodder users!
-If you find incorrect settings in cfg or information in the wiki submit "Pull Request"
+If you find incorrect settings in the cfg or information in the wiki submit "Pull Request"

 ///